KripkesBeard/KripkesBeard.github.io/index.md

-# Kripke's Beard

 Hello!
-I am Peter and welcome to my website.
+I am Peter, welcome to my website.

 I am a logician at heart.
 I study symbolic logic and its application to the fields of philosophy, mathematics, computer science, and linguistics.
 I am especially interested in the study of languages, both artificial and natural, and their formal semantics.